Colorado HOA Documents: State Rules Every Closer Should Know

 Metropolitan Districts

-Colorado makes extensive use of metropolitan districts (metro districts) — special taxing districts that fund infrastructure for new developments.
-These are similar to Florida's CDDs.
+Colorado loves its metropolitan districts (metro districts), which are special taxing districts that fund infrastructure for new developments.
+Think of them as Colorado's version of Florida's CDDs.

-Why it matters for closings: Metro district assessments appear on the property tax bill, not on the HOA status letter.
-But they're still a significant cost for the buyer — sometimes $1,500-$3,000 per year on top of HOA assessments.
+Here's why this matters at closing: metro district assessments show up on the property tax bill, not on the HOA status letter.
+But they're a real cost for the buyer, sometimes $1,500 to $3,000 per year on top of HOA assessments.
+That's not a rounding error.

 Title companies need to disclose metro district obligations.
-The Colorado Real Estate Commission requires specific metro district disclosures when applicable.
+The Colorado Real Estate Commission requires specific disclosures when a metro district applies.

-Don't confuse metro districts with HOAs.
-They're separate entities with separate governance, separate budgets, and separate assessments.
-A property can be in an HOA and a metro district simultaneously, with separate obligations to each.
+And don't confuse metro districts with HOAs.
+They're separate entities.
+Separate governance, separate budgets, separate assessments.
+A property can be in both an HOA and a metro district at the same time, with separate obligations to each.
+I've seen closings where the buyer had no idea they were paying into both until the first tax bill arrived.
+Nobody told them.

 TABOR Implications

-Colorado's Taxpayer's Bill of Rights (TABOR) limits government entities' ability to increase taxes and spending without voter approval.
-While TABOR primarily affects government entities, metro districts are subject to TABOR restrictions.
+Colorado's Taxpayer's Bill of Rights (TABOR) limits government entities from increasing taxes and spending without voter approval.
+Metro districts are government entities, so TABOR applies to them.

-For HOA closings, the practical impact is that metro district assessments have built-in limits on increases, which provides some predictability for buyers.
-However, the base assessment can still be substantial.
+The practical effect for closings: metro district assessments have built-in limits on how fast they can increase, which gives buyers some predictability.
+But the base assessment can still be substantial.
+TABOR doesn't mean cheap.
+It means predictable.

 Water Rights and HOAs

 In Colorado, water rights are separate from land rights.
-Some HOA communities have water rights tied to common areas (irrigated parks, golf courses, ponds).
-These water rights have value and are part of the community's assets.
+Some HOA communities hold water rights tied to common areas, things like irrigated parks, golf courses, and ponds.
+Those rights have real value and count as community assets.

-This is a niche issue, but for communities with significant landscaped common areas, water rights can affect the HOA's operating costs and financial health.
-If water rights are lost or restricted, the cost of maintaining common areas can increase dramatically.
+This is a niche issue, sure.
+But for communities with big landscaped common areas, water rights can directly affect operating costs and financial health.
+If those rights get lost or restricted, the cost of maintaining common areas can jump dramatically.
+I've seen an HOA's landscaping budget double in two years after a water rights dispute.

 High-Altitude Construction Issues